14 Characteristics of cult leaders

 Projecting dominance and confidence has a magnetic effect.
 It makes people believe you’re high status.
 People want to follow those who have confidence and firmly believe what they believe.

-People believe that by following a dominant alpha male, they’ll be able to raise their own status somehow.
-They’ll be able to better their lives and be better off than rival human groups.
+People believe that by following a dominant alpha male, they’ll somehow raise their own status, better their lives, and be better off than rival human groups.

 The result?

 Usually, the cult leader, not the cult followers, ends up in a better place.
-As soon as he gets a decent following, the real motives of the cult leader come to the fore- status, power, riches, and sexual access to females.
+As soon as he gets a decent following, the cult leader’s real motives come to the fore—status, power, riches, and sexual access to females.

 A cult leader can project dominance in several ways.
-Some cult leaders project intellectual dominance.
-Their beliefs and ideas are intelligent and revolutionary.
-Others project dominance by charisma and the mere conviction they have in their beliefs.
+Some project intellectual dominance, with intelligent and revolutionary beliefs and ideas.
+Others project dominance through charisma and the mere conviction they have in their beliefs.

 Cultish behavior can also be seen on social media, where some influencers display dominance and arrogance.
 They frequently share controversial views to gain a cult-like following.